|Nutrition Facts (per serving)|

-When the pasteli cools to room temperature, refrigerate it on the parchment paper (it doesn't need to be covered).
+Cool the pasteli to room temperature before refrigerating it on the parchment paper (it doesn't need to be covered).
 Chill for at least 2 to 3 hours.

-To eat, peel off the parchment paper.
+Peel off the parchment paper to eat.
 Store in the refrigerator in an airtight container.

 The recipe calls for equal parts by weight of sesame seeds and honey: